 Michael E. Halkos, MD, MSc

-Dr. Halkos is a professor of surgery and chief of the Division of Cardiothoracic Surgery at Emory University, overseeing 32 faculty surgeons and scientists at 8 Emory-owned or affiliated hospitals.
+Dr. Michael E. Halkos is an experienced academic cardiac surgeon scientist, with expertise in minimally invasive cardiac surgery, including robotic mitral and coronary surgery, and hybrid revascularization.
+He is currently Professor and Chief of the Division of Cardiothoracic Surgery at Emory University, overseeing 32 faculty surgeons and scientists at 8 Emory-owned or affiliated hospitals.
 He also serves on the Executive Committee of the Emory Heart and Vascular Center and he is Director of the Cardiothoracic Center for Clinical Research.
-Together with Douglas Murphy, MD, at Emory Saint Joseph's Hospital, he leads one of the largest and most successful robotic cardiac surgical programs in the world.
+His clinical focus is on robotic-assisted mitral valve surgery, robotic-assisted coronary artery bypass surgery, hybrid coronary revascularization, and mitral valve repair techniques.